eliestroun14/R-Type/docs/GameEngine&Architecture/GameEngine/Coordinator/ECS/Systems/movement-system.md

 ## ⚙️ Logic & Algorithm

 The system uses explicit Euler integration.
-It also applies a global `ScaleFactor` retrieved from the Coordinator to ensure movement speed remains consistent regardless of window resizing or resolution scaling.
+It also applies a global `ScaleFactor` retrieved from the `GameEngine` to ensure movement speed remains consistent regardless of window resizing or resolution scaling.

 ### Formula